 Ryan Gosling in “First Man” | Universal Pictures, Dreamworks

-The most pleasant surprise of all the films I watched this past week was Damien Chazelle’s third motion picture, First Man, which premiered at the Venice Film Festival.
+The most pleasant surprise of all the films I watched this past week was Damien Chazelle’s third motion picture, the stupendous feat First Man, which premiered at the Venice Film Festival.
 Admittedly, I am a fan of Chazelle’s films (I sang my praise for La La Land here), but biopics are just a genre I am not particularly keen on.
 But I should have gotten used to the director’s way of doing things differently by now (I didn’t even like musicals (no, not even the classic ones) until I saw La La Land).
 For First Man, Chazelle teamed up once again with Ryan Gosling, who plays Neil Armstrong, and I am sure this collaboration is bound to become one of those prolific actor-director partnerships.
 Ryan Gosling delivers a beautiful, subdued, implosive performance, and Claire Foy as Neil’s wife, Janet, is magnificent in her role, one of the best of the year.
 It’s such an intimate, humane story, and that makes all the difference.
 It’s about loss, tragedy, sacrifice and failure.
 There is no American glorification of the nation’s space heroes here.
 It’s first and foremost about a human being, not about the first man on the moon and his monumental achievement.
 That’s the beauty of it.

 I also recommend you listen to the Fresh Air episode where Terry Gross interviews Damien Chazelle about the film – it was what prompted me to watch it in the first place and had a good feeling about it when I heard the director saying they wanted to keep the special effects to the minimum, which they did; you don’t even notice the special effects, it’s just movie making craftsmanship.